 The American Veterans Motorcycle Club was started in 1972 in California by returning Vietnam Veterans.
 The colors were then brought to Nebraska where the club flourished and the "Mother Chapter" was formed.
-The purpose of the Honduran Chapter of the AVMC is to unite Ex Patriot veterans as a group of people who enjoy the freedom to ride and exercise the freedom of choice that we all served to protect.
+The purpose of the Caribbean Chapter of the AVMC is to unite Ex Patriot veterans as a group of people who enjoy the freedom to ride and exercise the freedom of choice that we all served to protect.
 Our "Band of Brothers," all of whom have honorably served or are still actively serving, in-country or abroad, come from all branches of the U.S. Armed Forces.

 We wish to present a favorable image of the American Veteran as a motorcyclist by participating in charitable events and any other function that will enhance the image of the club.
 The patch is meant to tell all who see it something about the people wearing it, namely that we all believed in the U.S. strongly enough to have served in its Armed Forces in order to defend the freedom of choice that we all enjoy, that we believe in supporting the U.S. by buying American made products, and that we will forever defend and protect the Constitution of the United States against anyone who seek to harm or destroy it.